jones2bg/NPCompleteProject/README.md

 # Travelling Salesman Problem

+## Problem definition
+Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?

+Input: a weighted graph
+Output: the chosen path and its cost

 ## Problem Assignments
 Problem Presentation: Ryan
 Exact Solution Code: Quade
 Approximation Presentation: Miguel
 Appxorimation Code: Blake

 ## Input
 Normal adjancency list with weights.